Gluing for stable families of surfaces in mixed characteristic: Introduction

 We emphasize that all our results are independent of $\dim \bar{X}$ and of the properties of the positive characteristic residue field $k(\pi)$ --- except for \autoref{proposition:gluing_exists}, which shows that the quotient indeed exists in several situations.

-In the second part of the paper, we study the fibers of $X=\bar{X}/R(\tau)$ over $\Spec R$.
-The involution $\tau$ induces an involution on both fibers of $\bar{D}^n\to \Spec R$, and therefore we can take the quotient of both fibers of $\bar{X}\to \Spec R$.
+In the second part of the paper, we study the fibers of $X=\bar{X}/R(\tau)$ over $\Spec R$ (which we now allow to be of equicharacteristic).
+The involution $\tau\in \Aut_R(\bar{D}^n)$ induces an involution on both fibers of $\bar{D}^n\to \Spec R$.
+We can therefore take the quotient of both fibers of $\bar{X}\to \Spec R$ by the induced equivalence relations.
 We ask whether these quotients are equal to the fibers of $X$.
 This commutativity property is always true for the generic fiber (\autoref{lemma:commutativity_for_generic_fiber}).
-For the special fiber, we first study the general case of the normalization of a demi-normal scheme over $\Spec R$ and give some necessary and sufficient conditions (see \autoref{proposition:equivalent_cond_for_commutativity} and \autoref{proposition:some_minimal_conditions_for_commutativity}).
-For the normalization of an slc pair, we deduce the following simple condition:
+For the special fiber, we first study the general case of the normalization of a demi-normal scheme over $\Spec R$ and give some sufficient conditions (see \autoref{proposition:equivalent_cond_for_commutativity} and \autoref{proposition:some_minimal_conditions_for_commutativity}).
+In particular, we prove that if $\bar{D}$ is normal and $\Char k(\pi)>2$ then the commutativity property always holds.

+Then we turn to the case that interests us the most, when $(X,\Delta+X_\pi)$ is slc.
+We are able to refine the method of \autoref{proposition:some_minimal_conditions_for_commutativity} to prove that commutativity holds for families of slc surfaces under mild hypothesis: